Consumer Medicine Information

 What this medicine is used for

-It is used to help people with sleeping difficulties, also called insomnia.
-It can help you fall asleep and to reduce the
+Zopiclone is used to help people with sleeping difficulties (insomnia).
+It helps you

 This medicine is available only with a doctor's prescription.